cosmos/cosmos-sdk/docs/gaia/validators/validator-faq.md

 ### What is 'staking'?

 The Cosmos Hub is a public Proof-Of-Stake (PoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens (Atoms) bonded as collateral.
-These Atoms can be stakingd directly by the validator or delegated to them by Atom holders.
+These Atoms can be staked directly by the validator or delegated to them by Atom holders.

 Any user in the system can declare its intention to become a validator by sending a `create-validator` transaction.
 From there, they become validators.

 The weight (i.e. total staking) of a validator determines wether or not it is an active validator, and also how frequently this node will have to propose a block and how much revenue it will obtain.
 Initially, only the top 100 validators with the most weight will be active validators.
-If validators double sign, are frequently offline or do not participate in governance, their stakingd Atoms (including Atoms of users that delegated to them) can be destroyed, or 'slashed'.
+If validators double sign, are frequently offline or do not participate in governance, their staked Atoms (including Atoms of users that delegated to them) can be destroyed, or 'slashed'.

 ### What is a full-node?